saaivignesh20-zz/pyimgsplitter/README.md

 ```
 python3 imagesplitter.py ~/Pictures/my_image.png --style=23
 ```
-A folder with generated images will be created on CWD
-Split my_image.png into 2 rows and 3 columns and save it to ~/Pictures/buf
+A folder with generated images will be created on CWD Split my_image.png into 2 rows and 3 columns and save it to ~/Pictures/buf
 ```
 python3 imagesplitter.py my_image.png --style=23 -o ~/Pictures/buf
 ```

 ## Status
 No GUI and barebones functionality.

+## Attribution
+Thanks to [lord8266](https://github.com/lord8266 "Vishwa Pravin") for the contribution for this branch.